Elden Ring Shadow of the Erdtree: Scadutree Fragments and Revered Ash explained

-Shadow of the Erdtree’s Scadutree Fragments and Revered Ashes are some of the first things that greet you in the Elden Ring DLC, but if you accidentally skip a message, it’s easy to have no idea what they do.
-These two things are the most important items you can get during your time in the Land of Shadow, and they’re more essential than Runes in ensuring you stay alive – or die a little less quickly, at least.
+Shadow of the Erdtree’s Scadutree Blessing is one of the first things that greets you in the Elden Ring DLC, but if you accidentally skip a message, it’s easy to have no idea what the Blessing and its associated parts do.
+Scadutree Level and Revered Ash Level are the most important things you can focus on during your time in the Land of Shadow, and they’re more essential than Runes in ensuring you stay alive – or die a little less quickly, at least.

 This Elden Ring guide explains what Scadutree Fragments and Revered Ash are and what they do for you.